files-community/Website/src/routes/docs/contributing/custom-themes.md

 Files comes with a built in selection of custom themes, but it also allows you to create your own themes by modifying xaml resource dictionaries.

-Themes are location inside the `Themes` folder in the app's `LocalState` folder.
+Themes are located inside the `Themes` folder in the app's `LocalState` folder.
 You can select a custom theme from the appearance page in the settings dialog.

 ## How to create a custom theme

 1. Open your text editor of choice, and paste in the template located below.
-Then, save the file as `%userprofile%\AppData\Local\Packages\49306atecsolution.FilesUWP_et10x9a9vyk8t\LocalStateThemes\test1.xaml`.
+Then, save the file (with a name of your choice) in `%localappdata%\Packages\49306atecsolution.FilesUWP_et10x9a9vyk8t\LocalStateThemes\`.

 2. Adjust the colors until satisfied.

 3. Select the theme from the appearance page in the settings dialog.

+Note: Applications - such as the Fluent XAML Theme Editor - allow the creation of themes in a simpler way than editing XAML.
+These are good ways to edit themes, especially if it's your first time.

+## Contributing Themes

+You can also contibute already existing themes to the repository.

+1. Open `https://github.com/files-community/Custom-themes/tree/main/Themes` and click 'Add File', then 'Upload Files'

+2. Select your theme (.xaml file) and click 'Open'

+3. Now go through the process of creating a pull-request, which you should be familiar with.
+Any problems regarding the creation of a PR - it is rather simple - refer to GitHub's own documentation.

 <details>
 <summary>